okfn/okfn.github.com/blog/_posts/2013-10-08-timemapper.md

 ## Coming next

-We have big plans for TimeMapper.
-Future versions will include features like:
+We have big plans for TimeMapper, including:

-- creating maps from Wikipedia
+- Quickly create TimeMaps using information from Wikipedia
-- connecting markers in maps to form a route
+- Connect markers in maps to form a route
-- options for timeline- and map-only project layouts
+- Options for timeline- and map-only project layouts
 - [Disqus](http://disqus.com)-based comments
-- a core JS library, **timemapper.js**, so you can build your own apps with timemaps
+- Core JS library, **timemapper.js**, so you can build your own apps with timemaps

 Check out the [TimeMapper issues list](https://github.com/okfn/timemapper/issues) to see what ideas we’ve got and to leave suggestions.